lu-albert/one-rv32/README.md

 The "cpu_top" module contains a simple factorial program.
 It calculates the factorial of 12.
 The last 5 switches on the Basys 3 board are intended to select a register from the register file.
 (The register file contains a debug port that can be removed later on manually.)
 The 6th rightmost switch is to select the upper or lower 16 bits of a selected register.
 It is then displayed on the 7 segment display.
 The center button can be used to reset the CPU too.

+The "vivado" folder also contains an entire pre-built project that can be used directly if desired.

 ### Synthesis and Performance Images

 Synthesis and Implementation Results (Utilization and Timing):